murtyjones/cs-concepts/01-shortest-path/dijkstra.md

 To find the shortest path from one node to another.

 ### Method
 Pick a node as a starting point.
+Mark it with a distance of zero and mark all others with a distance of Infinity.
 Visit every neighbor of that node, see how far away it is, and save that distance.
 Then, pick the lowest distance, non-visited node, and repeat the process, adding the distance between the neighbor node to the current node's distance from the initial node, and so on.